ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-checkbox/readme.md

 The Ontario Checkbox component supports Server-Side Rendering (SSR), but to ensure correct rendering and prevent hydration mismatches, keep the following in mind:

-- Language change events only fire in the browser after hydration.
+- **Langauge-Props**: Language change events only fire in the browser after hydration.
 To ensure the correct language is rendered during SSR, it's recommended to pass the desired `language` explicitly as a prop (e.g., `<ontario-checkbox language="fr"></ontario-checkbox>`).
 - `aria-describedby` for the hint text is added after hydration.
 This is fine for client interactivity, but screen readers won’t pick it up until the client JS is loaded.
+- **Form Submission Support:** This component uses the [Form-Associated Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/ElementInternals) API (`@AttachInternals`) to participate in native form submission.
+This requires client-side hydration to fully activate.
+While the component will render as expected during SSR, native form behavior will only function once hydrated in the browser.

 <!-- Auto Generated Below -->